Spring snack bags; let’s put those stickers to good use!

 Peeling the stickers off, and placing them on the paper, takes hand-eye coordination.
 This should be practiced in abundance!
 You can never peel and stick too many stickers.
 Each movement is helping your child connect their body to their brain.

-My 22-month-old was just as happy using the dot stickers I laid out for him next to his plate.
+My almost-two-year-old was just as happy using the dot stickers I laid out for him next to his plate.

 You see, Breakfast Invitations evolve in an organic way.